nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 * :file:`dts.overlay` - The DTS overlay used to adjust the DTS for needs of the application (that is, enable and configure the required hardware).
 * ``_def`` files - Configuration files for application modules.

-The :file:`nrf52840dk_nrf52840` directory also includes the following optional file:

-* :file:`config-tls-pelion.h` - Mbed TLS configuration overlay; used when Zephyr's default Mbed TLS version is selected (this is a different Mbed TLS version than the one provided by :ref:`nrfxlib:nrf_security`).

 Building and running
 ********************